 Release date: 19 July 2019

-The warning from West Sussex Fire & Rescue Service’s firefighters and the Targeted Education Team comes as crews elsewhere in the country have been called out to a number of incidents in recent months after electrical items and charging units have caught fire.
+The warning from West Sussex Fire & Rescue Service’s firefighters and the Targeted Education Team comes as crews elsewhere in the country (see Staffordshire's example) have been called out to a number of incidents in recent months after electrical items and charging units have caught fire.

 Nicki Peddle is West Sussex Fire & Rescue Service’s Head of Prevention.
 She said: “It might sound like very simple advice, but many of us will have been in that situation where our phone is almost out of battery power and we plug it in to whatever power source we can find.

 “You should always use the charger that came with your phone or tablet.
 If you do need to buy a replacement make sure it is a genuine, branded product with a CE mark, from a supplier you can trust, and that you know is not a fake.

 “But it is equally as important that once your device is plugged in and charging that you don’t cover it up.

 “We go into a number schools throughout the year to educate various year groups and have found that there are always hands raised by young people to say they leave phones under their pillows, or charge their phones and tablets all night, and even work with their laptops on quilts and blankets.